-63 (1) The Minister shall have power-

-- (a) to issue a code of practice for the visual recording of interviews held by police officers at police stations; and - (b) to issue a code of practice requiring the visual recording of interviews so held, and requiring the visual recording to be in accordance with the code for the time being in force under this section. - (2) A requirement imposed by a code of practice under this section may be imposed in relation to such cases or police stations in such areas, or both, as may be specified or described in the code of practice. - (3) [Repealed] - (4) In this section- - (a) references to any interview are references to an interview of a person suspected of a criminal offence; and - (b) references to a visual recording include references to a visual recording in which an audio recording is comprised.
+- (1) The Minister shall have power - (a) to issue, by order, a code of practice for the visual recording of interviews held by police officers at police stations; and - (b) to make an order requiring the visual recording of interviews so held, and requiring the visual recording to be in accordance with the code for the time being in force under this section.

-[Section 63 amended by 2008:18 s.13 effective 22 June 2009]
+(2) A requirement imposed by an order under this section may be imposed in relation to such cases or police stations in such areas, or both, as may be specified or described in the order.

+(3) An order made under subsection (1) shall be subject to the negative resolution procedure.

+- (4) In this section - (a) references to any interview are references to an interview of a person suspected of a criminal offence; and - (b) references to a visual recording include references to a visual recording in which an audio recording is comprised.